Skip to content

 Call (519) 208-2273 or book online today.

-Effective treatment for patellar tendon strains
+The best treatment for patellar tendon strains in Kitchener Waterloo

 There are many causes of patellar tendon strains